nicoleman0/docu-site/README.md

-# Corvus Library — site source
+# Corvus Library site source repo

-Static site source for the Corvus Library documentation site (built with MkDocs + Material).
+Static site source repository for Corvus Library (built with MkDocs + Material).

 ## Deployment

-- This repo is configured for GitHub Pages.
-The `site/` output can be published to the `gh-pages` branch or served from the repository root (per your GitHub Pages setup). `site_url` in [`mkdocs.yml`](mkdocs.yml) is set to the deployed URL.
+This repo is configured for GitHub Pages.
+The `site/` output is published to the `gh-pages` branch.